Eileen Costello: Family

 She was born Edith Drury on 27 June 1870 in St Pancras workhouse in London.
 Some accounts state her father, who worked as an attendant at the workhouse, was Michael Drury, a native of County Limerick, and her mother Agnes (Hopton) was Welsh, while others claim that her father was Welsh and her mother was from Limerick.
 It is likely that a charitable society assisted with her education.

 Edith Drury became a teacher at St Michael's Church of England school, Buckingham Palace Road, London.
 She was a member of the various Irish organisations in London and became a member of the Gaelic League when it formed.
 It was there she learned Irish.
 A member of the committee, she was a representative on behalf of the London Branch at the Ardfheis in May 1902.

 She began collecting Irish language songs in London (she first collected "Neillí Bhán" on a train coming from Woolwich).
-She converted to Roman Catholicism and, in 1903, she married Dr Thomas Bodkin Costello (1864–1956), a medical doctor, historian, and fellow Gaelic Leaguer.
+She converted to Roman Catholicism and, in 1903, she married Thomas Bodkin Costello (1864–1956), a medical doctor, historian, and fellow Gaelic Leaguer.
 They had one child, a daughter, writer Nuala Costello.
 The family lived in Tuam, County Galway, Ireland.